-Questions below regard the Albertine Translation Fund and Prizes program only.
+Questions below regard the Albertine Translation program.
 For information about the Acquisition of Rights program please click here.

-How can I apply to the Albertine Translation Fund and Prizes?
+How can I apply to the Albertine Translation program?

 Applications must be submitted electronically.

-The deadline for the current session of the Albertine Translation Fund & Prizes is June 15, 2023.
-The next deadline is January 30, 2024
+The deadline for the current session of the Albertine Translation program is February 2, 2024.

 I am an American publisher.
 Can I be the recipient of more than one of the programs listed on your website?